h3llcr0w/LoRa/node/arduino/ReadMe.md

 ### Files :
 - basic.ino : Arduino sketch to transmit sensor values to the gateway using LoRaWan protocol.
-</br>`Currently, the device on the node side is switched based on the acknowledgrmrnt from the gateway.
+</br>`Currently, the device on the node side is switched based on the acknowledgement from the gateway.
 The data reception is incomplete for LoRa and this problem has not yet been solved.`